dyndle/dyndle-web/docusaurus/docs/102-Getting started with Dyndle.md

 > One thing which is important to know: when you add a reference to the DD4T.Quickstart.Web project to your web application, a class called StartDyndle is created in the App_Start folder.
 This is the starting point for Dyndle.
 You can choose to modify this class, but you don't have to.

 > The quickstart uses Autofac as its dependency injection framework.
-DD4T supports many other DI-frameworks too (like Ninject and SimpleInjector) but by using the Quickstart, you are picking Autofac for this job.
+DD4T and Dyndle support many other DI-frameworks too (like Ninject and SimpleInjector) but by using the Quickstart, you are picking Autofac for this job.

 ### Setting up a web application with Dyndle Quickstart